The Board of Trustees govern the school. Meetings are held monthly and are open to the public.

-Albra Stoltenkamp was elected onto the Royal Oak Board of Trustees as the Staff Representative and will be serving for the next three years.
+Albra Stoltenkamp (Staff Rep) Albra Stoltenkamp was elected onto the Royal Oak Board of Trustees as the Staff Representative and will be serving for the next three years.
 She has two children and is originally from South Africa.
-She has been teaching in New Zealand for the past 14 years and is passionate about teaching, learning and committed to serving the school and community.
-Albra is the Deputy Principal.
+She has been teaching in New Zealand for the past 16 years and is passionate about teaching, learning and committed to serving the school and community.
 She is an ultra walker and marathon runner and takes a keen interest in Art and Crafts and the Arts.